MarekLas/3city_Property_Values/README.md

 ## Context

 Sales transactions of premises in 2021-2022 in the cities of Gdańsk, Sopot and Gdynia.
+Price for 1 square meters is our label data.

 ## Data Dictionary

-* Data transakcji/Transaction date - day, month and year of the transaction.
+* Data transakcji/Date - day, month and year of the transaction.

 * Miasto/City - one of the three cities: Gdańsk, Sopot and Gdynia.

 * Obręb/Precinct - part of the city where the premises is located.

-* Zbyte prawo/ Sold right - the legal status of the premises.
+* Zbyte prawo/Sold right - the legal status of the premises.

-* Pu lokalu [m2]/ Usable area - area of the property.
+* Pu lokalu [m2]/Usable area - area of the property.

-* Pow. przynależna [m2]/ Assigned area - area ofthe belonging room.
+* Pow. przynależna [m2]/Assigned area - area ofthe belonging room.

 * Pom. przynależne/Belonging room - the room outside the premises that belongs to it.

 * Cena 1m2 bez VAT [zł]/Price 1m2 - the labael column.
 Price for one squared meter without VAT.

-* Zakt.cena bez VAT [zł]/Updited price - secondary data.
+* Zakt.cena bez VAT [zł]/Updated price - secondary data.
 The product of the area of the premises and the price fo 1 squared meter.

 * Program użytkowy/Rooms - number and types of rooms.